SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Related Works

 \section{Related Works}

-The $O(N^2)$ complexity of self-attention in Transformers \cite{vaswani2017attention} has spurred a wide field of research about more efficient language model architectures.
+The $O(N^2)$ complexity of self attention in Transformers~\citep{vaswani2017attention} has spurred a wide field of research about more efficient language model architectures.
 Among the two most popular technological routes are sparse attention and linear attention.